-- 1. On the PRISM monitor, select the Settings icon (S). - 2.
-Select Network to open the Network submenu. - 3.
-Select CONTROL IP PORT. - 4.
-Depending on your local network requirements, select DHCP or Manual to select the method for selecting an IP address.
+- 2. Select Network.

+- 3. Select the CONTROL IP PORT tab.

+- 4. Depending on your local network requirements, select DHCP or Manual as the method for selecting an IP address.

 CAUTION: If you select Manual, remote access can be lost if the addresses are not known and correct.
 Local access is required to select DHCP to reconnect remote access.